Marwan141/C-Coursework-2023/readMe.md

 # C Coursework

 Welcome to my coursework!
 In this version of the coursework with an added twist!
 You are playing as a child spirit (Robot) recollecting tears (Markers).
+All stages of the coursework have been completed!

 ## Dependancies